yatiml/yatiml/docs/tutorial.rst

 In fact, the ``_yatiml_recognize()`` method here could be even simpler.
 In every place in our document where a Submission can occur (namely the root), only a Submission can occur.
-The Submission class does not have descendants, and it is never part of a Union.
+The Submission class does not have ancestors, and it is never part of a Union.
 So there is never any doubt as to how to treat the mapping, and in fact, the following will also work: